La Plata: Festivals, celebrations and events scheduled

 The city of La Plata has the particularity of being the only place (with Berisso and Ensenada) in the country where the burning of Momos (Dolls similar to those cremated at the Fallas festival in Valencia, Spain) is held every New Year's Eve.
 Hundreds of dolls are burnt to celebrate the end of the year and the beginning of a new year.
-Competitions for the best doll is awarded by the La Plata municipality and media.
+Competitions for the best doll are awarded by the La Plata municipality and media.

 Every 18 April is International Day For Monuments and Sites.
 That day, buses with tour guides leave from the Centro Cultural Pasaje Dardo Rocha to the various historical monuments of La Plata, Berisso and Ensenada, being the activity free.

 In addition, every year on 19 November, the anniversary of the city is held with recitals and a fireworks show at the Plaza Moreno.

 In La Plata, as well as in all of Argentina, the first day of spring is celebrated along with National Student's Day on 21 September.
 On this date, the municipality organizes concerts both in the Paseo del Bosque and Plaza Moreno.